Dynamical forecasting of marine heatwaves

 Project aim

-This collaborative project between CSIRO and the Bureau of Meteorology seeks to develop an experimental seasonal MHW forecast product(s) for Australian waters, based on ACCESS-S, and conduct the underpinning research and verification required.
+This collaborative project between CSIRO and the Bureau of Meteorology seeks to develop experimental seasonal MHW forecast products for Australian waters, based on ACCESS-S, and conduct the underpinning research and verification required.

-These prototype MHW products would be based on ACCESS-S, supported by scientific publications and developed in collaboration with stakeholders.
-The expectation would be future inclusion into the existing operational seasonal ocean outlook service for Australia, expanding the current user base and adding value to the existing service.
+These prototype MHW products are based on ACCESS-S, supported by scientific publications and developed in collaboration with stakeholders.

 Project Press Release – Sussan Ley, Minister for the Environment (Aug 2020)